 Over time, you can accumulate a large amount of messages stored on the server in your Inbox or Sent folders when using IMAP.
 So it’s important to either archive or tidy these up from time to time, since all of the message headers in these folders are synced each time you check for new mail.
 Keeping these folders with fewer then around 1,000 or so messages at a time can help ensure speedy retrieval of your new messages without affecting the server’s performance.

-Additionally while we do not impose a disk-space limit on the amount of e-mail stored on the server, if your account size exceeds 10GB on our shared or VPS hosting servers, this does stop our automated backup process on your account.
+Certain accounts will have a limit on either storage space or the amount of space available for backups.
+If your account size exceeds this space, backups may not run on your planned schedule.
+See our guides backups and restorations for more details.
 So ensuring that you’re only keeping e-mails you need access to, will help make sure your entire account is getting backed up daily.
 You can always grab messages off of the server to your local computer for long-term storage using local mail folders instead of IMAP folders stored on the server.

 What solutions are available?